 VAT

-VAT (Value Added Tax) in Denmark is 25 per cent, which is one of the highest VAT rates in the world.
-This tax applies to all goods and services and is a key source of revenue to finance public expenditure.
+VAT in Denmark is 25 per cent, hence it is among the highest VAT rates in the world.
+As would be expected, this tax is levied against all kinds of goods and services; the revenue thereby gathered has been important in financing public expenditure.
 Despite the high rate, the VAT system in Denmark is assessed as an efficient and transparent tax administration tool.

-Social tax in Estonia finances the health care and social security system.
-In 2024, the social tax rate is 33% of wages, where the minimum contribution base is set by the government.
-This tax is mainly paid by employers, which emphasises the social responsibility of businesses to provide social guarantees to their employees.
+Social tax is payable in Estonia, which pays for the health care and social security system.
+The rate of the social tax in 2024 corresponds to 33% of wages, where the minimum contribution base is established by the government.
+In fact, this is considered a big part of business social responsibility in the form of providing social guarantees to staff.

-The Estonian tax system in 2024 continues to demonstrate its efficiency and innovative approach to taxation.
-The unique model of taxation of corporate profits, progressive income tax scale for individuals, as well as simple and clear social tax and VAT rates create favourable conditions for business, investment and social development.
-Estonia continues to be an example of successfully combining innovation economy with social responsibility.
+The Estonian tax system is effective and innovative, keeping this trend going in 2024.
+Such a unique model of taxation of corporate profits, a progressive income tax scale for individuals, and simple and transparent social tax and VAT rates create favorable conditions for business, investment, and social development.
+Estonia keeps on serving as an example for a number of countries on how to effectively combine innovation-based economy with social responsibility.

 Taxes in Finland 2024

-In 2024, Finland’s tax system continues to emphasise the strengths of the Nordic model, combining high tax rates with extensive social services and investments in the public good.
-Finland ranks among the world’s leading countries in terms of quality of life, and its tax policy contributes significantly to this.
-Let’s take a closer look at the main components of Finland’s tax system in 2024, using business language.
+Even in 2024, the Finnish tax system focuses much on the strong points of the Nordic model: combining high tax rates with comprehensive social services and investments in the common good.
+Finland ranks within the top countries globally in terms of quality of life, to which tax policy contributes a great deal.
+As one would have guessed, there are some key elements to be taken closer in hand for Finland’s tax system in 2024.

-Finland proposes a competitive corporate income tax rate of 20 per cent in 2024.
-This rate applies to a company’s net profit after deducting all allowable expenses.
-The country strives to maintain an attractive investment climate by offering various tax incentives for research and development and start-ups, which stimulates innovation and economic growth.
+Finland offers a competitive corporate income tax rate of 20 per cent in 2024.
+This would be levied on the net profit earned by an enterprise after deducting all possible expenses.
+The country tries to maintain a favorable investment climate by providing numerous tax incentives for research and development and start-ups, motivating innovation and economic growth.

 Income tax for individuals